StarLegacy/StarLegacy.Wiki/Old Guides/Base_Building_Tips.md

 4 Ship Defense
 5 How to use Base Ship Defenses
 Base Location
 Bases, bases, bases.
 From large sky scrapers to underground bunkers, bases take many shapes and sizes.
 But where do you put such a base?
 The first step is choosing a planet.
 There are many planets in the 4 solar systems in Star Legacy, and choosing the right solar system to head to can be the difference between living next to certain death or a relatively peaceful area.
 Next is the planet to choose from.
 There are a wide variety of different planets ranging from cold icy planets to inferno hell like planets to lush tropical island planets.
-Choosing the one for you is very important because you’ll probably be staying there a while.
+Choosing the one for you is very important because youï¿½ll probably be staying there a while.

 Once you have found the solar system and planet of your choosing, you want to head there right away.
 Looking at the map is very helpful in not just finding a planet, but also finding a place to settle in.
 Looking over the planet, find a nice, unclaimed area that will suit your needs.
 (Joining a settlement, however, will be much easier to get a good foot hold on a planet) Once you have landed on the ground, find a place to put your crappy first survival house.
 In that house, having a cry-pod and storage is crucial.
 If you are unable to buy the claim, try claiming it with Grief Prevention, this will keep your valuables safe from unwanted guests.